shin-ee-chen/Generative-causal-explanations-of-black-box-classifiers/README.md

 Follow the detailed description [here](https://github.com/uvadlc/uvadlc_practicals_2020/blob/master/assignment_1/1_mlp_cnn/README.md).

 # How to start
+### Running one script to get results
+We provide a jupyter notebook (.ipynb) for displaying all the results.
+In case you want to run different parts separately, you can always check the following commands:

 ### Train on 1/4/9 MNIST dataset:
 1. To train CNN classifier:
 ```